-Should you be turned down for a traditional commercial mortgage, a government-backed SBA (Small Business Administration) loan would be a viable next option—in fact, being rejected for a standard bank loan is one of the perquisites for an SBA loan.
-The interest rates are typically lower with SBA loans, as are the credit score requirements, but the qualification guidelines are stricter.
+Should you be turned down for a traditional commercial mortgage, a government-backed SBA (Small Business Administration) loan would be a viable next option—in fact, being rejected for a standard bank loan is one of the prerequisites for an SBA loan.
+Plus, the interest rates are typically lower with SBA loans, as are the credit score requirements, but the qualification guidelines are stricter.

 The 7(a) is the most common SBA loan, and it has the widest range of applications.
-The majority of SBA 7(a) loans are given to established businesses to shore up their operating capital, but they can also be used by newer enterprises for purchasing commercial real estate.
+Most SBA 7(a) loans are given to established businesses to shore up their operating capital, but newer enterprises can also utilize them for purchasing commercial real estate.
 The maximum amount for this kind of loan ranges as high as 85% to 90% of the purchase price, up to $5 million, with a down payment equaling 10% to 15%.
 Interest rates are within the 5% to 8.5% range.

 CDC/SBA 504 loan for commercial real estate

 Designed specifically for the purchase of commercial real estate properties, a CDC/SBA 504 is like two loans in one: 50% of the money comes from a bank or lender, 40% from a local community development corporation (CDC), and the remaining 10% being the borrower’s down payment.
 There is no maximum amount you can borrow on a CDC/SBA 504 loan.

 The CDC/SBA 504, like all Small Business Administration loans, is backed by the government and requires a 680 or higher credit score but differs in that the borrower must meet the local CDC’s public policy and job creation goals.
 The SBA doesn’t monitor the rates, fees, and terms of the lender’s portion of the loan, but it does establish the CDC’s, setting 10-year loans at 4.85% fixed interest or 20-year loans at 5.07% fixed interest.